FalkorDB/docs/commands/graph.query.md

 | toStringList(_exprList_)    | Converts a list to a list of strings.
 Each element in the list is converted using toStringOrNull() |
 | toStringOrNull(_expr_)      | Returns a string when _expr_ evaluates to a string <br> Converts an integer, float, Boolean, string, or point to a string representation <br> Returns null when _expr_ evaluates to null <br> Returns null for other types |

-&#42; RedisGraph-specific behavior: rounding method when converting a floating point to an integer is "toward negative infinity (floor)"
+&#42; FalkorDB-specific behavior: rounding method when converting a floating point to an integer is "toward negative infinity (floor)"

 ## Node functions